pypeit/PypeIt/doc/wave_calib.rst

 in your PypeIt file.

-There is also an option to let PypeIt compute the arc line FWHM from the arc lines themself (only the ones with the highest detection significance).
-The FWHM measure in this way will override the value set by `fwhm`, which will still be used as first guess and for the :doc:`wavetilts`.
+Alternatively, PypeIt can compute the arc line FWHM from the arc lines themself (only the ones with the highest detection significance).
+The FWHM measured in this way will override the value set by `fwhm`, which will still be used as first guess and for the :doc:`wavetilts`.
 This is particularly advantageous for multi-slit observations that have slit with different slit widths, e.g., DEIMOS LVM slit-masks.
 The keyword that controls this option is called `fwhm_fromlines` and is set to `False` by default.
 To switch it